-We offer Sunday School classes at two times, 8:45 and 9:45.
-Please view the classes below to see which is the best fit for you!
+We offer Sunday School classes at two times, 8:45 and 9:45, as noted below.
+Please view the classes to see which is the best fit for you!
 If you have any questions, please reach out to our minister of Adult Education, Barbara Barden, by calling at 704-295-4813 or email.

 SUNDAY FORUM; Snyder Building – Room 149

 This class is for those who attend the 9:45 worship service who desire a small group discussion on topics of book and bible study.

 We are a Sunday School class consisting mostly of couples, some with and some without children.
 Our goal is to encourage spiritual growth as couples.
 We have a strong sense of community and often meet outside of class for social events.
 We are mainly in our 20’s to early 30’s, but welcome all ages.